Tax 990

 Part I - Contributors

-In this part, you are required to report details regarding the contributors who contributed $5000 or more as contributions, grants, bequests, devises, and gifts of money or property to your organization.
+In this section, you are required to report details for contributors who have given $5,000 or more in the form of contributions, grants, bequests, devises, or gifts of money or property.
 This includes:

 • Name and Address